- I've heard very positive things about SWOTT from other trackers. To what do you atribute your success?

 How good will I be at track & sign identification after taking this

-The quality of T&S identification skills cannot be predicted.
-Students who complete the course will have acquired skills in using multi-factor analysis in track & sign identification.
-However, students must supplement their learning with time in the field.
-Students with the strongest interest and who consistently take the initiative to track in the field become the best trackers.
-This is true whether or not they take our course.
-Our course accelerates a particular learning phase for such individuals.
-At the time of this writing, all alumni who have participated in Cybertracker evaluations have been certified by Cybertracker in Track & Sign.
+The effectiveness of tracking and sign identification skills is difficult to predict.
+Students who complete the course sequence will develop the ability to use multi-factor analysis for identifying tracks and signs.
+However, it’s essential for students to enhance their learning with practical experience in the field.
+Those who are most passionate and consistently take the initiative to practice tracking in real-world settings tend to become the best trackers, regardless of whether they take our class.
+Our course serves to accelerate this learning phase for motivated individuals.
+As of this writing, all alumni from the course sequence who participated in Cybertracker evaluations have successfully earned Cybertracker Track & Sign Certificates.

 -

-Will I get a certificate if I take this class?
+Will I get a certificate if I take this this course sequence?

 -

-Southwest Wildlife Online Tracking Training will cover the cost of tuition for any deserving student for whom it would be burdensome.
+Southwest Wildlife Online Tracking Training will defray of tuition for any deserving student for whom the cost would be too burdensome.

 -